TET 2026 COUNTDOWN

 Before Tet

-23rd of the lunar December is the Kitchen God Day, also known as Tet Ong Cong - Ong Tao, the kitchen gods who protect and govern the works of the family.
-On this day, Vietnamese people clean the altar, set new offerings, prepare traditional dishes, and release carp as ritual ceremonies to say farewell to these gods and help them on their way back to heaven.
+The 23rd of the lunar December marks Kitchen God Day, or Tet Ong Cong - Ong Tao, honoring the kitchen gods who oversee family matters.
+On this day, Vietnamese families clean their altars, prepare fresh offerings, cook traditional dishes, and release carp into rivers as a farewell ritual to guide these gods back to heaven.

-From the 24th to 30th of the lunar December, family members gather to clean, decorate the house, make Chung cake, prepare traditional dish ingredients, five-fruit trays, and visit ancestors’ graves.
-They also go shopping to buy new clothes, decorative items, and gifts.
+From the 24th to the 30th of lunar December, families come together to clean and decorate their homes, make Chung cake, gather ingredients for traditional meals, prepare five-fruit trays, and visit ancestors' graves.
+Shopping for new clothes, decorations, and gifts is also common.

 During Tet

-On New Year’s Eve (30th of lunar December), people give offerings to ancestors’ altar and “xong dat” - the first visit to the house.
-Afterward, during the five-day holiday, Vietnamese people will visit relatives’ houses, exchange lucky money, go to pagodas, temples, and so on.
+On New Year's Eve (30th lunar December), families offer prayers at their ancestors' altars and perform "xong dat," the first visit to their home in the new year.
+Throughout the five-day holiday, Vietnamese people visit relatives, exchange lucky money, and visit pagodas and temples.

 After Tet

-While resuming normal daily life, Vietnamese people can still continue to take part in spring festivals, enjoy the festive atmosphere, and celebrate Tet Nguyen Tieu on the 15th of the lunar January.
+As life returns to normal, many continue to enjoy the festive atmosphere by participating in spring festivals and celebrating Tet Nguyen Tieu on the 15th of lunar January.

 How long does Tet often last in Vietnam?